7 Different Types of Rattlesnakes in Oklahoma

 Growing up to 6 feet long, this species is one of the largest rattlesnakes in Oklahoma.

-Its coloration can vary, but it often has a brown or grey base with darker brown or black diamond-shaped patterns.
+Although its coloration can vary, it often has a brown or grey base with darker brown or black diamond-shaped patterns.

-Although the Western Diamondback Rattlesnake possesses potent venom, it is generally non-aggressive and will retreat when faced with a threat.
+Although the Western Diamondback Rattlesnake possesses potent venom, it is generally non-aggressive and will retreat when threatened.

 However, keeping your distance and avoiding unnecessary encounters with this species is important.

-So, if you’re lucky enough to spot one, be sure to appreciate its beauty from a safe distance.
+So, if you’re lucky enough to spot one, appreciate its beauty from a safe distance.

 5. Timber Rattlesnake